Pankaj-Str/Spring-Tutorial/Day_6/README.md

 Step 3: **Create an Entity Class**

 Create an entity class representing the data you want to insert into the database.
-For example, let's say you have a "Employee" entity:
+For example, let's say you have a "Employee.java" entity:

 ```yaml
 path = SpringJDBCMysql\src\main\java\in\p4n\Employee.java